Moving and Relocation Expenses

 - the cost of reconnecting telephone and cable services, and of hooking up household appliances;

-- the cost of modifications required to install drapes, blinds, carpets, and plumbing or electrical systems, provided the changes are needed to enable the employee to continue using his or her property in a new residence.
+- the cost of modifications required to install drapes, blinds, carpets, and plumbing or electrical systems, provided the changes are needed to enable the employee to continue using their property in a new residence.

 If the expenses are not reasonable, the employee receives a taxable benefit and you have to include the value of the benefit in boxes A, G, I and L of the employee's RL-1 slip.

-The individual may be able to claim unreimbursed moving expenses when filing their income tax return.
+The employee may be able to claim unreimbursed moving expenses when filing their income tax return.

 An allowance you pay to an employee to cover expenses related to relocation is not taxable as long as it does not exceed an amount equivalent to the employee's salary or wages for two weeks.
-The amount of salary or wages to be taken into account is the employee's salary or wages on the day he or she begins the new assignment.
+The amount of salary or wages to be taken into account is the employee's salary or wages on the day they begin the new assignment.